Rubberazer/wall_e_t/README.md

 	./wall_e_t -recover

-### Receive coin
+### Receive
-This will generate a new bitcoin address in your wallet's "receive" branch and show it on screen
+This will create a new bitcoin address so you can receive coins, and store this address in your wallet

     ./wall_e_t -receive

 ### Show key
 This will show your Private Root key on screen